reddec/ssl-cp/README.md

 Control panel for organize, manager, sign and revoke certificates.
 Project is still under **heavy development** but it's already using for internal projects.

+# Docker

+Look at `Dockerfile` or pull from dockerhub https://hub.docker.com/r/reddec/ssl-cp/

 # Install

 Requirements: python3, virtual environment